tramsauer/raddo/README.md

 ```
 if you want to work on the code.

+### GDAL

+`GDAL` is a requirement of `raddo`.
+However, installation of this dependency can be a problem.
+If errors arise, gdal binaries might be missing.
+When using conda, `conda install -c conda-forge gdal` might work.
+On ubuntu (and derivates) using the `UbuntuGIS-ppa` seems to be working quite well.

 ## Usage

 Download RADOLAN data from *{current-year}-01-01* till *today* to current directory with `raddo`.
 For further arguments consult the help text: